A Promise: An interview with Rebecca Hall

 Have you felt the difference between working with a French director and other directors?

 I did notice the difference actually and I have to say I loved it.
-It might just be Patrice though, he has such a joyful exuberance about what he does, I think it’s quite infectious.
-Everyone on the set had that same joy – it was a small set, the same house, it was much more of collective than other jobs I’ve done.
-Every week, each department had to throw a party in the house and then pay for it – one week it was the actors, then sparks, then costume – and every Friday night we’d all socialise together, with great food and people take turns DJing, great music and great wine.
+It might just be Patrice though: he has such a joyful exuberance about what he does and I think it’s quite infectious.
+Everyone on the set had that same joy – it was a small set, the same house; it was much more of a collective than other jobs I’ve done.
+Every week, each department had to throw a party in the house and then pay for it – one week it was the actors, then the sparks, then the costume department – and every Friday night we’d all socialise together, with great food and people taking turns DJing, great music and great wine.
 If we did the same thing in England you’d be lucky if you got a ham sandwich!

 How was it working with Alan and Richard on the set?

-Really great, I love both of them.
+Really great; I love both of them.
 Alan Rickman is Alan Rickman!
-You can’t really compare them to anyone so of course they’re different.
+You can’t really compare them to anyone so of course, they’re different.
 But Richard is a really exciting young actor, and there aren’t so many of them.
-I think he’s got a really intelligent quality and he’s incredibly dedicated and cares enormously about what he does, great fun and a great openness to him, which I loved.
+I think he’s got a really intelligent quality and he’s incredibly dedicated and cares enormously about what he does, he’s great fun and has a great openness to him, which I loved.
 We all had a really special time on this one.
-And we bonded it because we were the three British people on set, everyone else was French or Belgium.
+And we bonded because we were the three British people on set; everyone else was French or Belgium.
 We’d spend the whole time speaking French – badly – in between takes and then only speaking English on camera.
 It was a very weird way of doing it!

 Do you have time to read books?
 What do you have in your bags?